failingly/Lua-TargetHud/README.md

 # Lua-TargetHud
-lua targethud mainly for dh / dh customs but works in most roblox games.
+lua targethud mainly for dh / dh customs but works in most (all if the game has no custom models) roblox games.